What are head lice?

 Occasionally the eyelashes can become infested, although this is more frequently due to a different insect, the pubic louse.

-Scratching can cause crusting and scaling on the scalp.
+Scratching can cause crusting and scale on the scalp.
 Hair pulling can lead to small areas of hair loss.

 Complications of head lice

 The head lice do not carry any other infectious disease.
-Heavy infestation can lead to:
+A heavy infestation can lead to:

 - Dermatitis: red scaly itchy plaques